ceu-lang/pico-ceu/docs/manual/v0.30/pico-ceu-v0.30.md

     - `integer`: new position in the `x-axis`
     - `integer`: new position in the `y-axis`

-The default starting position is the top-left of the screen.
+The initial starting position is the top-left of the screen.

 The current position is reset on every [`WINDOW_CLEAR`](../window/#window_clear) operation.